franzbu/WinHammer.spoon/README.md

 ### Disabling Moving and Resizing for Certain Applications

-You can disable move/resize for any application by adding it to the `disabledApps` option:
+You can disable move/resize for any application by adding it to the 'disabledApps' option:

 ```lua
 LattinMellon:new({